martmaiste/rockstor/minidlna/README.md

 Select the config and media share.

-Enter the UID and GID (1000 and 1000 for default user).

 Optionally you may want to open two shell windows and observe the installation process.
 In one shell window type:
 ```